'This Is Us' star defends co-star's fat suit

 The "This Is Us" star has faced criticism for wearing a fat suit on the show.

-His co-star Chrissy Metz defended the decision Thursday night on Bravo's "Watch What Happens Live" with Andy Cohen.
+His co-star Chrissy Metz defended the decision Thursday night on Bravo's "Watch What Happens Live with Andy Cohen."

 "We tested a lot of gentlemen who were bigger, and I get it, like people think the authenticity is kind of ruined by that," Metz said.
 "But Chris has been heavier, so I think he understands the plight of being overweight."